spatie/laravel-mailcoach-docs-old/docs/app/installation/upgrading.md

 ## Upgrading the database schema

-In your database you should add a few columns:
+In your database you should add a few columns.
+You can add them manually like described below, or use the migration mentioned in [this comment on GitHub](https://github.com/spatie/mailcoach-support/issues/251#issuecomment-700925757).

 #### mailcoach_campaigns